 What Is Loki About?

-The trailer expands on the first look unveiled on Disney’s Investor Day presentation on December 10, 2020, Kevin Feige announced the series would be a crime drama, something the MCU has never done quite this way.
+The trailer expands on the first look unveiled on Disney’s Investor Day presentation in December 2020.
+Feige also confirmed that the series would be a crime drama, something the MCU has never done quite this way.
 Which is to say we’re really excited about this series.

 The most important thing to remember about the upcoming series is the version of titular character we’ll be watching.
-Way back at the 2019 San Diego Comic-Con in 2019, Kevin Feige brought up Tom Hiddleston to briefly discuss his new Loki series for Disney+.
-As we maybe predicted, the Loki series will star the version of Loki that escapes with the Tesseract in Avengers: Endgame.
+Way back at the 2019 San Diego Comic-Con, when Kevin Feige was first laying out the initial plans for Phase Four, Tom Hiddleston appeared briefly to discuss the Loki series.
+He confirmed that he will star as the version of Loki that escapes with the Tesseract in Avengers: Endgame.
 This means he’s pretty much still a megalomaniacal bad guy, and hasn’t had any of the character development from the subsequent Thor films.

 At Comic-Con, Hiddleston said, “You guys saw Avengers, right?
 He’s still that guy.
 And just about the last thing that happened to him was that he got Hulk-smashed, so there’s a lot of psychological evolution that hasn’t happened yet, but Kevin Feige has generously showed me what his plans are—I can’t tell you any of them—but it is one of the most exciting creative opportunities I think I’ve ever come across.”

 Hiddleston told Empire in an April interview that the shifting logo that switches between different fonts is emblematic of Loki in the series.
 “I think that shapeshifting logo might give you an idea that Loki, the show, is about identity, and about integrating the disparate fragments of the many selves that he can be, and perhaps the many selves that we are.
 I thought it was very exciting because I’ve always found Loki a very complex construct.
 Who is this character who can wear so many masks, and changes shape, and seems to change his external feeling on a sixpence?”